ABUTTING SEGMENT BOUNDARIES (ASBs)

 the relatives in the pair carry the ancestral crossover - a situation which

-of course is not common given the many reproductive events which might have
+of course is less common given the many reproductive events which might have

 eliminated the crossover of interest.

-and how they posed some challenges for us.
-The first challenge was to
+and how they posed a challenge for us.
+The challenge was to

-recognise (see notes 1 and 3) that 4 ASBs relate not to the ancestral family but to
+recognise that 14 ASBs relate not to the ancestral Amador/Briatis ancestral family

 real significance of the chart is that

-are now able to associate an ancestral sibling with each relative in many
+are now able to associate an ancestral sibling with each relative, though we

 Abraham will need a DNA sample from the Surinam Baruch Lousadas - who, so